SteeltoeOSS/Documentation/guides/security/sso-openid-framework.md

 This is a guide to integrate a .Net framework Web API with the Cloud Foundry SSO identity provider service.
 The sample provides authentication to select entry points of an application.
 It is meant to provide authentication similar to how IIS would when Windows authentication is enabled.

+> [!NOTE]
+> For more detailed examples, please refer to the [Security](https://github.com/SteeltoeOSS/Samples/tree/main/Security) section in the [Steeltoe Samples Repository](https://github.com/SteeltoeOSS/Samples).

 ### Prereq's

 You'll need access to Tanzu Application Services to complete this guide.